UrbanAI-org/UrbanAI/README.md

 Large area image      |   Segmentation mask :-------------------------:|:-------------------------:
 ![Untitled](Urban%20AI%20Doc%2070c57da3d24c45f5ac043dfda1086582/Untitled%208.png) |  ![Untitled](Urban%20AI%20Doc%2070c57da3d24c45f5ac043dfda1086582/Untitled%2040.png)
+The model was trained using data from Google's road map, and we created the masks for the training from roadmap, and training process is also in backend folder.

 *Note: The road appears discontinuous due to trees obscuring some narrow paths.
 Also, the model does not segment the train rail.*